 What is not covered?

-- Criminal offences are not covered, nor are claims arising from dishonest, fraudulent or malicious breach of duty.
+- Criminal offences are not covered, nor are claims arising from gross negligence and/or dishonest, fraudulent or malicious breach of duty.

 - Claims not notified to us in the insurance period in which the member became aware of the circumstances.

 Does the member or affiliate have to pay any excess on a claim under the policy?

 - No. Since 2016, the NPAQ has paid all excesses on all claims so no claimant (member or affiliate) has to pay any excess in the event of a claim.

 All eligible members and affiliate members as described above are covered for public liability to $10 million (see Certificate of Currency for further details).